By Curt Hammock

 OK, cancer is over, now what?
 God had lead me through this journey for a reason, I just didn’t know what it was.
 As I thought about Troy, cancer and giving back I realized I should give all I can to help folks just like me.
 I once read that when you find your calling, you are truly born.

 I signed up to be a Lung Cancer Alliance (LCA) Phone Buddy, someone who has gone through the lung cancer process and can share his/her experience with others that need guidance and support.
 It’s an honor to convey my message of hope to the very special people fighting this terrible disease.
 I love to hear the hope in their voices when I say, I am a cancer survivor just like you and I will walk with you through this journey.

-Oh, yes, over seven years later I’m still cancer free!!
+Oh, yes, over eight years later I’m still cancer free!!